SadSlothXL/docs/src/content/docs/guides/cli-args.md

 ---
 title: Command line arguments
-description: IW4x CLI args & how to use them
+description: IW4x command line args and how to use them
+lastUpdated: 2025-07-03
 ---

 ## What are command line arguments